BobDriessen98/fraud-analysis/README.txt

 ------------------------------------------------
 Improve the way the reason why a customer is fraudulent is fetched.
 I'd not store the data in the context column like I do now but create a function/relationship query that determines the reason when fetching the customer.

 Create a view that shows all customers, with a filter function to only show the fraudulent ones.
-I' also add filter options to only see customers with (a) specific fraud reason(s)
+I' also add filter options to only see customers with (a) specific fraud reason(s).
+Also create an API point to fetch the customers.

+I'd make the scan function call asynchronous.
+Right now it runs synchronously which causes the application to "freeze" for a couple of seconds.
+Ideally you'd just see "processing scan" and wait until the backend passes the result to the front end without freezing the application.

 I'd expand the feature/unit tests so I also test the controllers/repositories.